ACA Stroke: Recovery from Damage to the Anterior Cerebral Artery

-A left side stroke is a life-altering event, but you can optimize recovery by understanding the unique secondary effects that may occur.
-Although every stroke
+A left side stroke is a life-altering event.
+However, by understanding the unique secondary effects that may occur, you can better optimize recovery.
+In general,

 The frontal lobe is the largest lobe of the brain and is responsible for higher cognitive functions.
 This includes language, memory, problem solving, and judgment.